Why is it important

 Governance Structure

-B.Grimm Power has established the governance structure of Occupation Health, Safety and Environment (OSH&E) to ensure effective implementation of the OHS&E policy and to promote continuous improvement through regular reviews.
+B.Grimm Power has established the governance structure of Occupation Health, Safety and Environment (OHS&E) to ensure effective implementation of the OHS&E policy and to promote continuous improvement through regular reviews.
 It is the responsibility of all employees, at all levels, to comply with and implement this policy, under the supervision of key relevant management as outlined below:

 - Board of Directors (BoD) is responsible for overseeing and approving policies, setting strategic direction, and reviewing the effectiveness of the Occupational Health, Safety, and Environment (OHS&E) management system annually.